NanoRossi/Custom-Discogs-Dashboard/README.md

 ## NB

--The Server charts contain a PVC and PV in order to store the DB -Both Server and Client will install their own Ingress records, this has been tested using Ingress-NGINX
+- The Server charts contain a PVC and PV in order to store the DB
+- Both Server and Client will install their own Ingress records, this has been tested using Ingress-NGINX

 ## Token Secret